 STORY OF THE FOREST TRAIL (1.8 miles)

-Description: A scenic trail that leads into the forest with a moderate amount of shade.
-This trail is not designated to be ABA accessible, but will have enough access for many.
-The biggest barrier are the washout areas in which a log is used to dam the flooding area when the many creeks rise.
+- Description: A scenic trail that leads into the forest with a moderate amount of shade.
+This trail is not designated to be ABA accessible but will have enough access for many.
+The biggest barrier is the washout areas in which a log is used to dam the flooding area when the many creeks rise.
 In many areas a power wheelchair will be able to maneuver around the barrier; manual wheelchairs can do this as well or be lifted directly over it.

-Parking: A small paved parking lot exist just north of the Byrd Visitor Center and at the campgrounds.
+- Parking: A small paved parking lot exists just north of the Byrd Visitor Center and at the campgrounds.

 Rapidan Camp Tour: President and Mrs. Hoover’s Historical Summer Retreat

-Pathways: A firm underlay with finely crushed gravel on top; some natural debris expected.
+- Pathways: A firm underlay with finely crushed gravel on top; some natural debris is expected.

 Areas to receive access compliance updates as of 2015: